Khloe Kardashian Having Sexy, Explicit FaceTime Calls With Tristan Thompson

 The reality star, who enjoyed a brief vacation with her entire family last week, was said to have engaged in endless FaceTime conversations while in Costa Rica because of the supposed fact that Tristan was finding it hard not to be around Khloe for more than a week.

-As previously revealed, the Khloe Kardashian now spends most of her time in Cleveland, where she recently purchased a home, in an effort to be closer to her man, who plays for the Cavaliers.
+As previously revealed, Khloe Kardashian now spends most of her time in Cleveland, where she recently purchased a home, in an effort to be closer to her man, who plays for the Cavaliers.

 Furthermore, the 32-year-old knew that if she wanted to make the long-distance relationship work, she would have to compromise and either fly back and forth from Los Angeles to Cleveland or relocate completely.